EugeneMsv/leetcode/README.md

 - Min `Math.max(long a, long b) // Returns the smaller of two values.`
 - String.toCharArray `char[] toCharArray() // Converts this string to a new character array.`
 - Objects.hash `static int hash(Object... values) // Generates a hash code for a sequence of input values.`
+- Integer.parseInt `static int parseInt(String s) // Parses the string argument as a signed decimal integer.
+The characters in the string must all be decimal digits`
+- Character.isDigit `static boolean isDigit(char ch) // Determines if the specified character is a digit.`
+- Character.isDigit `static boolean isDigit(char ch) // Determines if the specified character is a digit.`
+- Character.isAlphabetic `static boolean isAlphabetic(int codePoint)  // Determines if the specified character (Unicode code point) is alphabetic.`
+- Arrays.asList `static <T> List<T> asList(T... a)  // Returns a fixed-size list backed by the specified array.`

 ### Common knowledge